vinistock/loupe/README.md

 # Loupe

-[Loupe](https://en.wikipedia.org/wiki/Loupe) is a test framework built with Ractors for parallel execution.
+[Loupe](https://en.wikipedia.org/wiki/Loupe) is a test framework with built in parallel execution supporting Ractor or forked process modes.

 ## Installation